Annual Giving Officer, the Rotary Foundation

 Tina Hrabak is assistant director of global programs at the Kellogg School of Management at Northwestern University.
 She manages a variety of programming including Kellogg’s global consulting program, pre-MBA international experience, and faculty education initiatives.
 Prior to Kellogg, she worked in export education at the Ohio State University.
 She earned her MA in public policy and management and BA in international studies, world economics and business from the Ohio State University.
 In addition to the Chicago Council on Global Affairs, she is on the associate board of the Chicago Scholars Foundation, where she also serves as a college access mentor.

-Financial Analyst, Goldman Sachs
+Associate, Goldman Sachs

 Aaron Masliansky is a residential real estate consultant at Dream Town Realty.
 Prior to this position Masliansky worked for a company assisting in the design, development, and construction over $300 million of real estate across the United States.
 Masliansky received a bachelor’s and master’s degree in urban planning from the University of Illinois at Urbana-Champaign with a focus on international development.
 During this time, he also worked and published for the University’s Program in Arms Control, Domestic and International Security (ACDIS).